 - So-called 'honour'-based abuse (HBA) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage, and practices such as breast ironing. - All forms of HBA are abuse, regardless of the motivation, and concerns will be responded to in line with section 3 of this policy.
 Staff will report any concerns about HBA to the DSL (or a deputy).
-If there is an immediate threat, the police will be contacted. - Whilst all staff will speak to the DSL (or deputy) with regard to any concerns about female genital mutilation (FGM), there is a specific legal duty on teachers. - If a teacher, in the course of their work in the profession, discovers that an act of FGM appears to have been carried out on a girl under the age of 18, the teacher must report this to the police.
-Note: This duty only applies to teachers so may not be appropriate to include for all setting types.
+If there is an immediate threat, the police will be contacted. - Whilst all staff will speak to the DSL (or deputy) with regard to any concerns about female genital mutilation (FGM), there is a specific legal duty on teachers. - o If a teacher, in the course of their work in the profession, discovers that an act of FGM appears to have been carried out on a girl under the age of 18, the teacher must report this to the police.